EmmanuelDemey/angular2-migration-sample/README.md

 ## Use the Component First Pattern (step3)

 In Angular2, everything is component, even the main element of the application.
 We can start using the same pattern in AngularJS 1.
-We just need to create a new component, let's say `app`, with a specific controller similar to the previous `BrasserieCtrl` controller.
+We just need to create a new component, let's say `app`, with a specific controller similar to the previous `BreweryCtrl` controller.

 ## Declare services with the `service` method (step4)